 When snake eggs hatch in the wild, there’s nobody there to cut them.
 The mother doesn’t help either, because almost all snake species abandon their eggs once they’re laid.

-The main reason why breeders cut their eggs is that they want to see what’s inside.
-All of today’s breeders breed morphs, i.e. interesting color and pattern varieties.
-Many of these can’t be found in the wild.
-They can command a high price on the market.
+The main reason why breeders cut eggs is that they want to see what’s inside.
+All breeders breed morphs.
+Most of these color variations can’t be found in the wild, so they can command a high price on the open market.

-This is understandable.
-Breeding snakes is a snake a job, and a successful hatch can mean money.
+A successful hatch can generate a lot of money.
 But that’s not the only reason why you might want to cut (or ‘pip’) the eggs before they hatch.
+Pipping ball python eggs can improve survival rates when done right.

 Cutting Snake Eggs Before They Hatch